-My suggestion is to wash all plastic by hand!
-Also if you make the switch to glass you can use your dishwasher all you want!
-In my home I have purchased a few NEW unheated BPA free containers for dry snacks for the kids to carry in the car.
-These containers DO NOT go in the microware or the dishwasher, hand wash only.
-It really isn’t that hard to wash just a few items daily if you have made the switch to glass for cooking and eating.
-Seriously I was a “plastic-nut” and over the last three months I have found the transition easy!
-(I really love opening the dishwasher and not having all that plastic sitting in there with water filled in it from being tipped over!)
+Now, if you make the switch to glass containers, you can use your dishwasher all you want!
+And if you purchase a few new, BPA-free containers for dry snacks for the kids to carry in the car, you can designate these to NOT go in the microwave or dishwasher.
+It’s not such a big commitment to wash just a few plastic items daily; if you mostly use glass for cooking and eating, the dishwasher can still be your friend (and you may love opening the dishwasher and not having all that tipped-over plastic sitting in there full of water!).